A Guide To Day Trading With Leverage

 When a multiplier is used for day trading, the fees are also increased.

-Read our guide on leveraged trading commissions to learn the specifics of fees.
+Read our guide on leveraged commissions to learn the specifics of fees.

 Yes, you can, nowadays it is very common to day trade any financial asset among both retail and professional traders.